 - Premium wood flooring and natural stone materials used on all counters and floors

 - Fully equipped media rooms

-The one home that I stalked was nothing fancy on the outside, although you could tell that something special was on the inside because of the quality of the materials being used on the outside, as well as the attention to detail.
+The one home that I stalked was nothing fancy on the outside.
+However, you could tell that something special was on the inside because of the quality of the materials being used on the outside, as well as the attention to detail.

 The thing about house stalking is that there isn’t any ‘breaking and entering’ involved.
 It’s a simple matter of walking up to the front door, turning the handle and hoping for the best (an unlocked door).
 Thankfully, that’s what happened this time.

-Once inside, the very first thing that blew me away was the extensive molding in the foyer (another post forthcoming).
-It wasn’t overblown, mind you, it matched the interior and the size of the adjoining rooms.
+Once inside, the very first thing that blew me away was the extensive molding in the foyer.
+It’s not overblown, mind you.
+It matches the interior and the size of the adjoining rooms.
 There are 12-ft ceilings throughout, except for the garden level.